rill-js/mongoose/README.md

 fetch('/user', {
 	method: 'POST',
 	body: JSON.stringify({
-		name: undefiend // This will fail because `name` is required.
+		name: null // This will fail because `name` is required.
 	})
 })
 	.then(res => {